mxagar/accelerated_computer_science_coursera/01_OOP/README.md

   - Pure virtual functions
     - Virtual functions that have no implementation and are re-defined in derived children
     - For creating them: `virtual function_prototype = 0;`
-    - A base class with at least one pure virtual function is a ABSTRACT CLASS or an INTERFACE: it cannot be instantiated as an object, only as a POINTER
+    - A base class with at least one pure virtual function is an ABSTRACT CLASS or an INTERFACE: it cannot be instantiated as an object, only as a POINTER

 ### Additional Glossary